Harry Mallin: Boxing career

 Mallin was Amateur Boxing Association British middleweight champion five years in a row from 1919 to 1923.
 He was also world champion in the middleweight class between 1920 and 1928.
 He never lost an amateur bout and never turned professional.

 In the 1920 Summer Olympics he won a gold medal in middleweight division, defeating Canadian boxer Georges Prud'Homme in the final.
 In 1924 he went on to win another gold in the same weight class.
 In that year, he met Roger Brousse of France in the quarter-finals, and after the decision came down 2–1 in favour of Brousse, Mallin showed the referee fresh teeth marks on his chest, which further examination proved that Mallin had definitely been bitten by his French opponent.
 Brousse was disqualified, clearing the way for Mallin to win his second gold medal.
 After the incident versus Brousse, Mallin was referred to by one reporter as "the unroasted human beef of Old England".

-Mallin was the first to successfully defend an Olympic title in two consecutive games, and still remains the only male British boxer to do so.
+Mallin was the first to successfully defend an Olympic title in two consecutive games, and still remains the only male British boxer to do so until Nicola Adams repeated the feat in 2016.
+He retired undefeated after over 300 bouts.

 Subsequently, he managed the British Olympic boxing teams at the 1936 and 1952 Summer Olympics.

 In 1937, he achieved the distinction of being the first British television sports commentator, when he gave commentary on two boxing matches that were broadcast by the BBC from Alexandra Palace.

+Personal life

+Mallin lived in police accommodation at Peel House, 105 Regency Street, Pimlico, City of Westminster, where, in 2018, a blue plaque was erected by English Heritage.

-Henry Mallin died at a nursing home in Lewisham in November 1969.
+Mallin died at a nursing home in Lewisham in November 1969.